 Previous Vulval Pain Society (VPS) Webinar Presentations

-- Monday 17th Novembe, 2014 7pm – 8pm (UK): Clare Staunton will focus on ‘Partner Perspective’ in vulval pain.
-She’ll address common thoughts, concerns and viewpoints of partners of women experiencing difficulties.
-Clare will offer suggestions for how to think of things differently in your couple dynamic (for both you and your partner), as well as some practical strategies for doing things differently too.
-The webinar will conclude with a reading list and useful links to online videos and resources for couples who are coping with vulval pain issues.
+- Monday 17th November, 2014 7pm – 8pm (UK): Clare Staunton focused on ‘Partner Perspective’ in vulval pain.
+She addressed common thoughts, concerns and viewpoints of partners of women experiencing difficulties.
+Clare offered suggestions on how to think of things differently in a couple dynamic (for both partners), as well as some practical strategies for doing things differently too.
+The webinar concluded with a reading list and useful links to online videos and resources for couples coping with vulval pain issues.
 Clare is passionate about helping women with vulval pain, whether they are single, beginning a new sexual relationship or in a long-term partnership.

-- Wednesday 1st October, 2014 7pm – 8pm (UK): Krystal Woodbridge talks about ‘Breaking down the barriers and maintaining intimacy’.
-She will be discussing how vulval pain and sexual issues can affect the couple dynamic.
-She will address common problems that couples face (when coping with vulval pain) and explain how relationship therapy can address these issues and help couples to break down these barriers.
-Krystal will explore deﬁnitions of sex and intimacy and challenge common misconceptions, and consider the many creative ways to maintain intimacy within a relationship when penetrative intercourse is not possible.
+- Wednesday 1st October, 2014 7pm – 8pm (UK): Krystal Woodbridge talked about ‘Breaking down the barriers and maintaining intimacy’.
+She discussed how vulval pain and sexual issues can affect the couple dynamic.
+She also addressed common problems that couples face (when coping with vulval pain) and explained how relationship therapy can address these issues and help couples to break down these barriers.
+Krystal explored deﬁnitions of sex and intimacy and challenged common misconceptions, and considered the many creative ways to maintain intimacy within a relationship when penetrative intercourse is not possible.